Tube sound: Power supplies

-Some instrument tube amplifier designs use a vacuum tube rectifier instead of silicon diodes, and some designs offer the choice of both rectifiers via a switch.
-Such an amplifier was introduced in 1989 by Mesa/Boogie, called "Dual Rectifier", and the rectifier switching is the subject of a patent.

 With added resistance in series with the high-voltage supply, silicon rectifiers can emulate the voltage sag of a tube rectifier.
 The resistance can be switched in when required.

 Electric guitar amplifiers often use a class-AB1 amplifier.
 In a class-A stage the average current drawn from the supply is constant with signal level, consequently it does not cause supply line sag until the clipping point is reached.
 Other audible effects due to using a tube rectifier with this amplifier class are unlikely.

 Unlike their solid-state equivalents, tube rectifiers require time to warm up before they can supply B+/HT voltages.
 This delay can protect rectifier-supplied vacuum tubes from cathode damage due to application of B+/HT voltages before the tubes have reached their correct operating temperature by the tube's built-in heater.

 Class A

 The benefit of all class-A amplifiers is the absence of crossover distortion.
 This crossover distortion was found especially annoying after the first silicon-transistor class-B and class-AB transistor amplifiers arrived on the consumer market.
 Earlier germanium-based designs with the much lower turn-on voltage of this technology and the non-linear response curves of the devices had not shown large amounts of cross-over distortion.
 Although crossover distortion is very fatiguing to the ear and perceptible in listening tests, it is also almost invisible (until looked for) in the traditional Total harmonic distortion (THD) measurements of that epoch.
 It should be pointed out that this reference is somewhat ironic given its publication date of 1952.
-As such, it most certainly refers to "ear fatigue" distortion commonly found in existing tube-type designs; the world's first prototype transistorized hi-fi amplifier did not appear until 1955.
+As such, it most certainly refers to ear fatigue distortion commonly found in existing tube-type designs; the world's first prototype transistorized hi-fi amplifier did not appear until 1955.

 Push–pull amplifiers

-A class-A push–pull amplifier produces low distortion for any given level of applied feedback, and also cancels the flux in the transformer cores, so this topology is often seen by HIFI-audio enthusiasts and do-it-yourself builders as the ultimate engineering approach to the tube Hi-fi amplifier for use with normal speakers.
+A class-A push–pull amplifier produces low distortion for any given level of applied feedback, and also cancels the flux in the transformer cores, so this topology is often seen by HIFI-audio enthusiasts and do-it-yourself builders as the ultimate engineering approach to the tube hi-fi amplifier for use with normal speakers.
 Output power of as high as 15 watts can be achieved even with classic tubes such as the 2A3 or 18 watts from the type 45.
-Classic pentodes such as the EL34 and KT88 can output as much as 60 and 100 watts respectively.
-Special types such as the V1505 can be used in designs rated at up to 1100 watts.
+Classic pentodes such as the EL34 and KT88 can output as much as 60 and 100 watts, respectively.
+Special types, such as the V1505, can be used in designs rated at up to 1100 watts.
 See "An Approach to Audio Frequency Amplifier Design", a collection of reference designs originally published by G.E.C.